 bring a sweater or a jacket with you no matter how hot it is in the middle of summer since the temperature in the cellars is 11°C. Although the first five minutes are pleasant when it’s hot, you soon feel like covering up for the rest of the hour.

 Best tips and advice for a great stay in Champagne

-To truly make the most out of the region and have enough time to discover the must-see places in Champagne, consider staying at least 2 days.
-Indeed, a weekend is a great way to discover the vineyards of Champagne and to do some visits with tastings.
+To truly make the most out of the region and have enough time to discover the must-see places in Champagne region, consider staying at least 2 days.
+Indeed, a weekend is a great way to discover the vineyards of Champagne region and to do some visits with tastings.

 Of course, if you can stay a little longer, it will only be better as you’ll have the opportunity to visit Epernay, Reims, and other small villages typical of the Champagne region.